icgrp/ese532_handouts/ese532_handouts/hw6/walk_through.md

 ### Setting up the Build Machine
 There are 3 ways you can run Vitis 2020.1.
-Any of theme will work and have pros and cons.
+Any of them will work and have pros and cons.
 You can use a mix of them.

 #### Installing Vitis 2020.1 on your Personal Computer